7 - Give Us a Show Then

 "Ooh dancing opportunity.
 Count me in!"

-Optima jumped up and followed behind them but immediately got distracted from her intent and started chatting excitedly with another table of mages, where everyone also had a feather like Optima's stuck to or out of some part of their attire.
+Optima jumped up and followed behind them but immediately got distracted chatting excitedly with another table of mages, where everyone had a feather like Optima's stuck to or out of some part of their attire.

 The mage conducting his own musical concert stopped and made room for Roland.
-Accomponied by the self playing orchestra, he began to sing in a powerful voice that reverberated about the enclosure.
+Accompanied by the self playing orchestra, he began to sing in a powerful voice that reverberated about the enclosure.
 Not quite dancing, Tomoe stood near him swaying in meditative appreciation.
 I ignored the music and instead turned to stare at Rhea in profile.
-She was happy, a far away expression on her face.
+A small smile tugged her lips up, a faraway expression on her face.

-Without taking her attention away from the singing she said, "I see you are the nosey, prying sort."
+Without taking her attention away from the singing she said, "I see you're the nosey, prying sort."

-Putting up my hands defensively, I made my excuse, "I'm sorry.
-I didn't mean to overstep.
-It's just … I'm curious, you two seem um … close, but then he's all flirty with Optima and Tomoe. "
+Putting up my hands defensively, I said, "I'm sorry.
+It's just, I'm curious, you two seem um … close, but then he's all flirty with Optima and Tomoe. "

-Disconcerted, she seemed to answer without thought, "He has fought three duels in the days since we recovered from our initiation.
-Such excesses can be dangerous to more then just the participants."
+Disconcerted, she seemed to answer without thought, "He's fought three duels since we recovered from our initiation.
+Such excesses can be dangerous to more than just the participants."